 - make university education accessible to disadvantaged Australians

-- use the potential of a Humanities education to change lives and promote social inclusion.
+- use the potential of education to change lives and promote social inclusion.

-The Clemente program in Queensland currently operates in Brisbane and Toowoomba.
+The Clemente program in Queensland currently operates in Brisbane.

-Semester 2 has now commenced in Brisbane and Toowoomba and enrolments are closed.
-If you are interested in finding out more information about the program or would like to study next semester, please fill in a Student Expression of Interest Form and return to email@example.com
+If you are interested in finding out more information about the program in Brisbane or would like to study in 2018, please contact the Community Education Coordinator email@example.com

 Skilling Queenslanders for Work

 Skilling Queenslanders for Work delivers courses in a supported learning environment where participants can access individual support tailored to their learning needs.
-Support includes classroom assistance to assist students in completing the qualification, real world work placement, combined with job readiness and assistance entering employment beyond the course.
+Support includes classroom assistance to complete the qualification, real world work placements, combined with job readiness and assistance in entering employment beyond course completion.

 The program provides training to people who are unemployed, or under-employed in the labour market, as well as building the skills of young people, Aboriginal and Torres Strait Islander people, people with disability, mature-age job seekers, parents re-entering the workforce, and people from culturally and linguistically diverse backgrounds, including asylum seekers and refugees.

-Our training model combines weekly face to face training sessions with a Registered Training Organisation, one on one support with a Case Worker and hard copy resources.
+Our training model combines weekly face to face training sessions with a Registered Training Organisation, one-on-one support with a Case Worker as well as hard copy resources.

 Course duration depends upon the qualification undertaken and can range from 14 weeks up to 28 weeks with an average of two contact days per week.